Knowsley recycles logo showing text in green circle made up of three joined green arrows

 • If you're short on caddy liners, tie a bag around the handle of your outdoor caddy and we’ll leave you with more.

-• Leave your outdoor food caddy at the kerbside with your other bins by 7am on your collection day.
+• Leave your outdoor food caddy at the side of your other bins on the kerbside by 7am on your collection day.

 • Please make sure your outdoor food caddy lid is closed with the handle in the locked upright position.